-Class extension via method wrapping and Chain of Command (CoC) - Song Nghia - Microsoft Dynamics 365 Vietnam
+Class extension via method wrapping and Chain of Command (CoC) - Microsoft Dynamics 365 Vietnam

 Song Nghia - Microsoft Dynamics 365 Vietnam